-An auditor without provisional approval is also obliged to take part in a stage-specific training offered by QS within twelve months of the information events "QS for beginners" and to write the test required for the relevant stage of approval.
+An auditor without provisional approval is also obliged to take part in a stage-specific training offered by QS within twelve months of the information events "QS for beginners" and to write the test.
 Otherwise, QS reserves the right to cancel the application process.